 The Commercial Companies Law also covers the formation and regulation of branches and representative offices of foreign companies in the UAE and stipulates that they may be 100% foreign owned, provided a local agent is appointed.

 Only UAE nationals or companies 100% owned by UAE nationals may be appointed as local agents (which should not be confused with the term “commercial agent”).
 Local agents — also sometimes referred to as sponsors — are not involved in the operations of the company but assist in obtaining visas, labor cards, etc and are paid a lump sum and/or a percentage of profits or turnover.
 In general, branches and offices of foreign commercial companies are not licensed to engage in importing activity except for re-export or in the case of products of a highly technical nature.

 To establish a branch or representative office in Dubai, a foreign commercial company should proceed as follows:

-• Apply for a licence from the Ministry of Economy and Commerce, submitting an agency agreement with a UAE national or 100% UAE owned company.
-Before issuing the licence, the Ministry will:
+- Apply for a license from the Ministry of Economy and Commerce, submitting an agency agreement with a UAE national or 100% UAE owned company.
+Before issuing the license, the Ministry will:

-• forward the application specifying the activity that the office or branch will be authorised to undertake in the UAE, to the Federal Foreign Companies Committee for approval;
+- forward the application specifying the activity that the office or branch will be authorized to undertake in the UAE, to the Federal Foreign Companies Committee for approval;

-• Once this has been done, the Ministry of Economy and Commerce will issue the required Ministerial licence specifying the activity to be practised by the foreign company;
+- Once this has been done, the Ministry of Economy and Commerce will issue the required Ministerial license specifying the action to be practiced by the foreign company;

-• The branch or office should be entered in the Economic Department’s Commercial Register, and the required licence will be issued;
+- The branch or office should be entered in the Economic Department’s Commercial Register, and the required license will be issued;

 Minimum share capital required for a specific trade license is U.A.E.